-Chapter 573, Health and hospitalizations since legal Safety Code. guardians often make medical decisions.
-The number of public-school 54.9% of the districts report TEA should be authorized to students referred to outside being able to report on this establish a standard counselors per Section data element. definition of this data 38.010. element and a mechanism for districts to report the number of students referred for mental health care.
-The number of students This element is currently No recommendation. enrolled in each school reported to TEA and available district and open-enrollment to the Task Force. charter school.
-The number of individuals to 66.2% of districts report the TEA should be authorized to whom each school district or ability to provide data on this establish a standard open-enrollment charter element, with 22.5% definition of this data school provides the mental reporting the capacity to element and a mechanism for health services described by disaggregate the data based districts to report the number Section 38.302(1), and the on the characteristics of of students referred for race, ethnicity, gender, students. school-based mental health special education status, care. educationally disadvantaged status, and geographic location of these students.
-The number of individuals for The Task Force included a The Task Force recommends whom each school district or question within the current that the adequacy of open-enrollment charter district survey to capture available mental health school has the resources to district leaders' perceptions resources be measured provide the mental health about the adequacy of through an anonymous services described by Section resources to provide mental campus-based health survey 38.302(1). health services.
-However, completed by students and district leaders' perceptions parents. may vary across the state, making this data subjective.
-The number of individuals 54.9% report the ability to TEA should be authorized to who receive school-based identify the number of establish a standard mental health services and students referred to definition of these data are referred subsequently to outpatient mental health elements and a mechanism an inpatient or outpatient providers, and 52.5% report for districts to report the mental health provider, their the ability to track the number of students referred race, ethnicity, gender, number of students referred to an inpatient or outpatient special education status, for inpatient mental health mental health care setting educationally disadvantaged care.
-Schools are unlikely to after or while receiving status, and geographic track a student's receipt of school-based mental health location. care, especially if not initiated services. by the school.
+Chapter 573, Health and Safety Code. hospitalizations since legal guardians often make medical decisions.
+The number of public-school students referred to outside counselors per Section 38.010.
+54.9% of the districts report being able to report on this data element.
+TEA should be authorized to establish a standard definition of this data element and a mechanism for districts to report the number of students referred for mental health care.
+The number of students enrolled in each school district and open-enrollment charter school.
+This element is currently reported to TEA and available to the Task Force.
+No recommendation.
+The number of individuals to whom each school district or open-enrollment charter school provides the mental health services described by Section 38.302(1), and the race, ethnicity, gender, special education status, educationally disadvantaged status, and geographic location of these students.
+66.2% of districts report the ability to provide data on this element, with 22.5% reporting the capacity to disaggregate the data based on the characteristics of students.
+TEA should be authorized to establish a standard definition of this data element and a mechanism for districts to report the number of students referred for school-based mental health care.
+The number of individuals for whom each school district or open-enrollment charter school has the resources to provide the mental health services described by Section 38.302(1).
+The Task Force included a question within the current district survey to capture district leaders' perceptions about the adequacy of resources to provide mental health services.
+However, district leaders' perceptions may vary across the state, making this data subjective.
+The Task Force recommends that the adequacy of available mental health resources be measured through an anonymous campus-based health survey completed by students and parents.
+The number of individuals who receive school-based mental health services and 54.9% report the ability to identify the number of students referred to TEA should be authorized to establish a standard definition of these data are referred subsequently to an inpatient or outpatient mental health provider, their race, ethnicity, gender, special education status, educationally disadvantaged status, and geographic location. outpatient mental health providers, and 52.5% report the ability to track the number of students referred for inpatient mental health care.
+Schools are unlikely to track a student's receipt of care, especially if not initiated by the school.